gilch/hissp/docs/tutorial.rst

 they may contain only simple static values discernible at `read time`_: literals, no calls.

-If you want to interpolate runtime data, use function calls and templates instead:
+If you want to interpolate run-time data, use function calls and templates instead:

 .. code-block:: REPL